Driving after the storm in the Upper Peninsula - NewsBreak

 The National Highway Traffic Safety Admistration has put together resources for preparing yourself and your vehicle for winter driving emergencies.

-Find Storm Team 8’s full weather forecast anytime here .Copyright 2022 Nexstar Media Inc. All rights reserved.
+The snow has stopped for now, but colder weather moves in for the weekend.
+Find the full forecast anytime here .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0